jesrav/mlops-batch-project-azureml/README.md

 - [AzureMl](https://docs.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learn) for data versioning through AzureML Pipelines
 - [Evidently AI](https://evidentlyai.com) for drift detection

+## Running locally / on Azure
+Azure ml has some great functionality for tracking experiments and versioning data and models.
+Unfortunately you can not run Azure ml pipelines locally.
+To be able to iterate quickly, all the steps in the ml training and inference pipelines are python command line scripts that can be orchestrated locally using make.
+When running locally, we write the mlflow runs to the standard local folder mlruns.
+To run the pipelines in azure, we create and submit azureml pipelines, combining the script steps using the azureml SDK.

+### Azureml CLI v2

+AzureML has a new CLI in preview.
+It does not seem to implement all the functionality available using the python SDK, but is really interesting.
+The pipelines can be run using this cli using the yaml files in `azureml_cli_v2`.

 # Get started

 ## Requirements
 - Azure account
 - AzureML workspace

 - the Azure CLI.
 See [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) for installation.
 - The Azure ML CLI version 2 extension.
 See [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli) on how to install.